 Another simple option is to transfer Marriott points to Turkish Airlines at a 3:1 ratio (3 Marriott points = 1 Citi ThankYou point).
 And when you transfer your points in increments of 60,000, you’ll receive a bonus 5,000 miles.
 In other words, 60,000 Marriott points = 25,000 Turkish Airlines miles.

-Several Marriott credit cards have welcome bonuses high enough to earn a round-trip business class flight to Hawaii, including:
+Several Marriott credit cards have welcome offers high enough to earn a round-trip business class flight to Hawaii, including:

 - Marriott Bonvoy Brilliant™ American Express® Card

 If you don’t have a way of booking these new flights with Turkish miles, you can book with programs like Singapore Krisflyer which charges 17,500 miles for a one-way flight in economy from the mainland to the U.S. Unfortunately, United itself charges a whopping 22,500 miles for the same flight.

 If you’re interested in taking these upcoming flights for free, you should start accruing the miles you need now.
 You can subscribe to our newsletter to stay up to date on the best credit card bonuses and limited-time offers so you can get the most free travel for the smallest amount of effort.